 You can use the following address in your sat nav or favourite mobile phone map app, or use the What Three Words link.

 Tyneham Village, East Lulworth, Wareham BH20 5QF

-- Tyneham school and Tyneham church exhibitions – 10am to 4pm
+- The exhibitions in Tyneham Church, Tyneham Farm and Tyneham School – 10am to 4pm

 - Elmes Grove gate (allows vehicle access to Tyneham Village) – daily 9am to dusk (approx. 9pm)

-Lulworth Range walks are open to the public every weekend with the exception of the following:
+Lulworth Range walks and Tyneham village are open to the public EVERY WEEKEND with the exception of the following — updated 7th November 2022

-Lulworth Range walks are also open every day over the following periods (all dates are inclusive):
+Lulworth Range walks and Tyneham village are also open every day over the following periods (all dates are inclusive):